 About

 Toshiko Takaezu (1922-2011) was a titan of 20th century ceramic art.
 A prolific maker, she excelled in ceramics, textiles, & painting.
 For over 30 years, Toshiko made her home and creative space in New Jersey in the bucolic rural hamlet of Quakertown.
 The big vegetable garden, comfortable house, basement studio and the big kiln made for a peaceful and productive existence while teaching at Princeton University.
+The property now houses the largest collection of Toshiko’s work and remains an active pottery studio.

 Our Mission